-To form the multigrid method we can take the approach of coarsening the graph as often done in graph CNNs, see~\cite{Wu2020}.
-However, one can use mappings to structured 1D grids as used in the Space Filling Curve (SFC) CNN approach, see~\cite{Heaney2020}.
-This is particularly efficient as the 1D grid structure can map highly efficiently onto the memory of the computer and with no indirect addressing.
+The examples in this paper are all solved on regular structured grids.
+For unstructured meshes and parallel computing one can generalise the above approach.
 For unstructured meshes, one can generalise the above approach by using graph neural networks (GNNs)~\cite{Hanocka2019,Tencer2021}.
 When using multigrid methods, the graph can be coarsened, as often done in GNN approaches~\cite{Wu2020} or one could use space-filling curves to generate mapping to structured 1D grids~\cite{Heaney2020}.
 The latter could be highly efficacious as the 1D grid structure can map efficiently onto the memory of the computer, with no indirect addressing.
 To implement the parallelism, message passing (MPI) can be used to update the halos on the perimeters of the partitioned subdomains.
+In addition, this approach also allows blocks of different patterns to be used which enables semi-structured or block structured grids to be used and merges the use of parallelisation and unstructured meshes: more than one subdomain can be used on a given core using the MPI approach.
 We intend to explore these possibilities in the future.